Emomali Sobirzoda: Military career

-Sobirzoda was born on July 20, 1972, in the city of Vahdat to a family of labor workers.
-He commenced his military career in 1992, immediately serving in military units that were deployed during the Tajik Civil War.
-He graduated from the Military Institute (then military college) of the Ministry of Defence of Tajikistan, and from Kulob State University in the mid-1990s before moving to Russia where he would stay from 1999 to 2001.
-In February 2010, he was appointed to the position of Commander of the Tajik Ground Forces.
-He served in this position for 5 years until November 24, 2015, when by of President Emomali Rahmon and the approval of the government, Sobirzoda was made Chief of the General Staff, succeeding Major General Zarif Bobokalonov.
-On January 2025 he was appointed Minister of Defense.
+He commenced his military career in 1992, immediately serving in military units that were deployed during the Tajikistani Civil War.
+He graduated from the Military Institute (then military college) of the Ministry of Defence of Tajikistan, and from Kulob State University in the mid-1990s before moving to Russia where he would stay from 1999 to 2001 as a cadet in the Military Academy of the General Staff of the Armed Forces of Russia, where he majored in Military and Administrative Management.